Ares-Developers/Ares-docs/notes.rst

 lead to :game:`Ares`'s code being injected in the wrong places, leading to unforeseeable, bad consequences.

+In case :game:`Ares` detects a game version mismatch or a third party patch known to be incompatible, it will automatically prevent Syringe to inject it into the game.

 Comodo Internet Security
 ------------------------
 Commendably, :game:`Comodo Internet Security` actually complains when one